-None of us is completely immune from the effects of aging on the body–for many of us, part of the aging process includes gaining weight.
-A large portion of this weight settles around our midsection, known as “middle-age spread” that becomes a source of frustration and self-consciousness that diminishes our quality of life.
+None of us is entirely immune from the effects of aging on the body–for many of us, part of the aging process includes gaining weight.
+Much of this weight settles around our midsection, known as “middle-age spread,” that becomes a source of frustration and self-consciousness that diminishes our quality of life.
 Fortunately, you can try the ketogenic diet and whip yourself back into shape.

 Baby boomers, those who are considered middle-aged and moving into a more established phase of life, are a population that is affected by the onset of additional weight gain.
-Even if our diet and exercise habits don’t change, we still find ourselves struggling to maintain a healthy weight and stay fit and lean as we grow into our forties and beyond.
+Even if our diet and exercise habits don’t change, we still struggle to maintain a healthy weight, stay fit, and lean as we grow into our forties and beyond.

 What causes middle- to older-age weight gain?